 A peaceful scene shot by Sagar Kharecha in his local area of Milton Keynes.
 Sagar has been documenting some of the religious ceremonies which take place near the Nipponzan Myohoji, as well as other temples in the neighbourhood.
 This was photographed during a memorial for the nuclear strikes on Hiroshima in August.
 Sagar limited himself to a Nikon F2 with a 50mm 1.8 for most of the summer.

 This character was a common encounter at the height of lockdown, always in the crossings at Oxford Circus, even when cars were speeding past him.
-I (Simon) photographed this scene on XP2, but a different angle and interpretation by Sagar Kharecha taken of the same man at a different point made it into the zine instead.
+I (Simon) photographed this scene on XP2, but a different angle and interpretation by Sagar Kharecha taken of the same man (who I believe is called Owen based on other interactions we’ve had since then) at a different point made it into the zine instead.
+The isolation here, organic and fabric based person with hand out towards the cold indifferent machines he is framed by, was what drew my attention, but Sagar’s image is much better and emphasises these themes in a clearer way.

 This photograph features on the last page of our zine, and shows our shadows at the end of a long day photographing in Margate.
 It was taken by David Babaian on Tri-X, with his 28mm Zeiss lens and M4-P.